 Prof Keith Rome, Auckland University of Technology, New Zealand

 Journal of Foot and Ankle Research is published continuously online-only.
 We encourage you to sign up to receive free email alerts to keep up to date with all of the latest articles by registering here.

-The Australasian Podiatry Council is responsible for the development of national policies, representation of podiatry in Australia to government and industry bodies, and assistance for Continuing Professional Development.
+The Australian Podiatry Association is responsible for the development of national policies, representation of podiatry in Australia to government and industry bodies, and assistance for Continuing Professional Development.
 They also support research within the discipline of podiatry.